testflows/TestFlows-WebSite/source/handbook/index.md

   * [RetryIteration] (special)
   * [Step]

-and all other types are just a naming variation of one of the above having the following mapping
+and all other types are just a naming variation of one of the above with the following mapping

 * [Module]
 * [Suite]